ToolVS

 Who Should Choose What?

-You are building a complex interactive application — dashboards, SaaS tools, real-time collaboration, anything that needs rich client-side interactivity.
-React ecosystem and component model are unmatched for these use cases.
+You're building a complex interactive application — dashboards, SaaS tools, real-time collaboration.
+React's ecosystem and component model are unmatched for these use cases.
+Next.js adds SSR for SEO when needed.

-You are building a content site, blog, CRUD app, or admin panel that needs some interactivity without a full SPA framework. htmx lets you add dynamic behavior with HTML attributes.
-Perfect for Django, Rails, or any server-rendered app that needs a sprinkle of interactivity.
+You're building a content site, CRUD app, or admin panel that needs some interactivity without a full SPA framework.
+Perfect for Django, Rails, or Go apps that need dynamic behavior via HTML attributes.

 Should I use React or htmx?